2025 - Term 2, Week 6 Newsletter

 Student Drop Off and Pick Up

-- Ensuring the driver remains in the vehicle at all times when dropping off and picking up students in the Elizabeth Street Stop, Drop and Go Zone.
+- Ensure the driver remains in the vehicle at all times when dropping off and picking up students in the Elizabeth Street Stop, Drop and Go Zone.
 There are 6 x 2 minute zones in Elizabeth Street where the driver must remain in the vehicle as well as other regulated parking along the street.

 - Only crossing at the lights when the green walking image is displayed.
 Please do not cross at crossings when the red walking image is displayed.